Newport Historic District brochure: Newport is one of 15 communities with local historic district zoning

 Preservation societies like the Providence Preservation Society often focus on advocacy for and education about historic buildings.
 Neighborhood associations like the West Broadway Neighborhood Association work to improve the quality of life in their areas--often using preservation strategies.
 For lists of local organizations, see Links.

 Eighteen towns and cities in Rhode Island appoint local historic district commissions to oversee changes in sensitive historic areas.
-For more information about CLG grants or for CLG certification, please email Jeffrey Rosenberg or call him at (401)222-4131.
+For more information about CLG grants or for CLG certification, please email Joanna Doherty or call her at (401)222-4136.